 The club is also active in many other activities that in some way help support the club's purpose as stated in our Constituting Declaration.
 These include organizing trail maintenance education for public benefit, playing active roles at public hearings regarding land use, letter writing campaigns to legislators and public officials to ensure mountain biking representation, and so on.
 We have also written grant proposals and solicited funds for local organizations that have values aligned with our Constituting Declaration.

-To learn more about the club, come to one of our monthly meetings.
+To learn more about the club, come to one of our monthly meetings held the first Tuesday of the month in the backroom of McGlynns Pub- 8 Polly Drummond Shopping Center Newark, DE.